Gokul-Techwriter/technical-writing-portfolio/installation-guides/postman-installation-guide.md

 ### Step 1: Visit the official website

-Go to the Official website of Postman: https://www.postman.com/downloads/
+Go to the Official website of Postman: `https://www.postman.com/downloads/`

-> ⚠️ **Warning:** Always download from the official
+> ⚠️ **Warning:** Always download from the official website only.
-> website only.
 Avoid third-party download sites.

 ### Step 2: Download the app

-Click on **Windows x64** to download the installer file and wait for its completion
+Click on **Windows x64** to download the installer file and wait for its completion.

-> 💡 **Tip:** Note where the file is downloaded -
-> you will need it in the next step.
+> 💡 **Tip:** Note where the file is downloaded, you will need it in the next step.

-**Expected Result:**  The installer file is downloaded successfully without any error
+**Expected Result:**  The installer file is downloaded successfully without any error.

 ---